-- i. provides facilities for the safe and efficient removal of waste, - ii. provides facilities for recycling, composting and waste reduction, - iii. ensures that no liquid or solid wastes, other than stormwater, are discharged to neighbouring land or waters, and - ensures waste access and collection points and servicing areas for waste collection vehicles are appropriately designed to mitigate and manage acoustic and odour impacts.
+- i. provides facilities for the safe and efficient removal of waste, - i. provides facilities for recycling, composting and waste reduction, - iii. ensures that no liquid or solid wastes, other than stormwater, are discharged to neighbouring land or waters, - ensures waste access and collection points and servicing areas for waste collection vehicles are appropriately designed to mitigate and manage acoustic and odour impacts, and - v. ensures waste management areas are designed to be integrated into part of the development, preferably within the building or specifically designed enclosed areas, and designed to avoid disruption to movement and circulation areas ensuring the safe, convenient, and prioritised movement of pedestrians, active transport users and private vehicles.